-Peter Coleman, chair of the Advanced Consortium on Cooperation, Conflict and Complexity (AC4), recently created four short and engaging videos about intractable conflicts for AC4, an interdisciplinary research consortium led by Coleman and housed at the Earth Institute, Columbia University.
-To watch Coleman’s comfortable and dynamic on-camera performance, you might think that he was an actor rather than an academic—and you wouldn’t be so wrong.
+Peter Coleman, Co-Executive Director of the Advanced Consortium on Cooperation, Conflict and Complexity (AC4), created four short and engaging videos about intractable conflicts for AC4, an interdisciplinary research consortium led by Coleman and housed at the Earth Institute, Columbia University.
+To watch Coleman's comfortable and dynamic on-camera performance, you might think that he was an actor rather than an academic—and you wouldn't be so wrong.

 Coleman began his professional career in the 1980s as a professional actor in New York working in television, theater and film.
 Although he left the spotlight (until recently) to serve as a mental health counselor for violent inner-city youth at the Regent Hospital, the offstage version of the "Peter Coleman Story" followed its own exciting arc.
 Fast-forward two years, Coleman became the hospital's marketing director, and through that affiliation, the chair of the Yorkville Civic Council's Task Force on Youth Violence.
 It was then and there that Coleman found his true calling as an expert in conflict resolution, even though he says that, at that point, "I wasn't trained.
 I was just working from my gut."

 Eventually Coleman did train as a mediator for the New York State Criminal Court system, and that became the springboard to a doctorate in social and organizational psychology from Teachers College, Columbia University.
-Today, in addition to his duties at AC4, he works as the director of the International Center for Cooperation and Conflict Resolution (ICCCR) at Teachers College, where he is also associate professor of psychology and education.
+Today, in addition to his duties at AC4, he works as the director of both the Morton Deutsch International Center for Cooperation and Conflict Resolution (MD-ICCCR) and the Institute for Psychological Science and Practice (IPSP) at Teachers College, where he is also professor of psychology and education.
 He teaches courses in conflict resolution, social psychology and social science research and is a member of the Earth Institute faculty.

 Coleman formally joined the Earth Institute in 2009, although his collaboration was already well underway.
 "The Earth Institute is trying to affect significant change in some very dire and complex social systems, and many of them are, in fact, in the middle of conflict zones."
 Coleman sees his Earth Institute affiliation as a way to begin to "reorient our work from problems to solutions" and "marshal efforts related to sustainable peace."